qcif/data-curator/README.md

 - download the data together with its metadata in a single zip file
 - use [a suite of tools](http://frictionlessdata.io/tools/) to work with the data

+## We're just getting started

+Interested in this project but don't want to [watch this repository](https://github.com/ODIQueensland/data-curator/subscription)?
+Subscribe to https://github.com/ODIQueensland/data-curator/releases.atom to only be notified about [our releases](https://github.com/ODIQueensland/data-curator/releases).

 ## Download and Install Data Curator

 - Choose a platform from the [Releases page](https://github.com/ODIQueensland/data-curator/releases/latest).